3gpp-chatbox/backend/processed_data/registration_analysis.md

   "from_state": "5GMM-REGISTERING",
   "to_state": "5GMM-REGISTERING",
-  "trigger": "AMF initiates authentication of the UE.", "condition": "UE identity needs to be verified by the network.", "timing": "After the AMF receives the Registration Request from the UE."
+  "trigger": "AMF initiates authentication of the UE.", "condition": "UE identity verification is required.", "timing": "After the AMF receives the Registration Request."
 }

 {